 Sometimes, leaders will not accept election results, whatever voters might tell them.

-Thabo Mbeki, the former South African president, has arrived in Cote d’Ivoire on a mediation mission aimed at resolving the political crisis engulfing the West African country.
+Thabo Mbeki, the former South African president, is in Cote d’Ivoire on a mediation mission aimed at resolving the political crisis engulfing the West African country.

-Mbeki, working on behalf of the African Union, arrived on Sunday to try to solve a dispute over last week’s presidential election which has seen both candidates take competing oaths of office, raising the prospect of violent clashes between rival supporters.
+Working on behalf of the African Union, Mbeki arrived on Sunday to try to solve a dispute over last week’s presidential election which has seen both candidates take competing oaths of office, raising the prospect of violent clashes between rival supporters.

 Laurent Gbagbo, the incumbent, was sworn in as president on Saturday despite the country’s election commission declaring his rival, Alassane Ouattara the winner of the runoff.